 Track how responses change over time after a survey is activated.
 Choose to view daily, weekly, or monthly data.

-In addition to the shared widgets above, CSAT surveys include specific metrics for the secondary questions about ease of use and customer experience:
+In addition to the shared widgets above, some surveys include specific metrics for the additional questions.

-- A bar chart shows sentiment distribution for ease of use, using a green, amber, and red color scale.
+- A bar chart showing sentiment distribution for ease of use, using a green, amber, and red color scale.
 Each bar represents the number of participants who selected each mood level.

-- A bar chart shows sentiment for customer experience, also using the same color scale.
+- A bar chart showing sentiment for customer experience, also using the same color scale.
 Each bar includes both the score and number of responses.

 These charts help visualize how respondents feel about different aspects of their interaction with your product.